senaite/senaite.queue/docs/extend.rst

             # Queue the task
             params = {"uids": uids}
-            api.queue_task("my.addon.task_dispatch", self.request, self.context, **params)
+            api.add_task("my.addon.task_dispatch", self.context, **params)

 Note the following:

-* We use a "uids" field to store the objects to be processed
+* We use a "uids" field to store the list of objects to be processed
 * We've set a custom task id `my.addon.task_dispatch`.
 This task id will be used by `senaite.queue` to look for a suitable adapter able to handle tasks with this id.